LearnSmartyHQ/LearnSmarty/README.md

-# LearnSmarty - AI-Powered Flashcard Learning with the Leitner Method
+# LearnSmarty - Learn Smarter, Not Harder

-LearnSmarty is an educational platform that leverages the power of artificial intelligence to enhance the learning experience using flashcards and the proven Leitner method.
+LearnSmarty is an educational platform that leverages the power of AI to enhance the learning experience using flashcards and the proven Leitner method.
+AI-Powered Flashcard Learning with the Leitner Method

 ## Features